-For 2014, our Compensation Committee and the board of directors acknowledged the pivotal nature of the year and felt it appropriate to reward management for an overall excellent year of operations by unanimously endorsing an increase to the Board Discretion component that resulted in an approximate 10% increase to our NEOs Short-Term Cash Incentive Compensation Plan ("STIC Plan") awards.
-In assessing management's performance, the Compensation Committee and the board of directors relied heavily on the extensive set of strategic and operating goals/metrics that were approved at the beginning of the year as well as acknowledging the improvement in the Company's TSR and delivery of expected financial results.
-This increase, combined with the out performance in various quantitative performance measures resulted in the payment of STIC awards for 2014 that were approximately 14-23% above target for all of our NEOs other than our CEO, and approximately 33% above target for our CEO.
+For 2015, our Compensation Committee and the board of directors unanimously approved achievement of the board discretion component of our NEOs Short-Term Cash Incentive Compensation Plan ("STIC Plan") at the target level.
+The Compensation Committee and the board of directors relied heavily on the extensive set of strategic and operating goals/metrics that were established at the beginning of the year, noting that the management team had met or exceeded target for every metric.
+In addition, the Compensation Committee recognized that the leasing and operating metrics achieved were at historic highs and the the Company's TSR for the year ended December 31, 2015 was almost in the top quartile of the Company's peer group.
+Consequently, the Compensation Committee determined that the award of the target for the discretionary component was appropriate.
+The target award for the board discretion component combined with the out performance in various quantitative performance measures resulted in the payment of STIC awards for 2015 that ranged from 4-39% above target for our NEOs.

-During the year ended December 31, 2014, our Compensation Committee also made deferred stock awards pursuant to our 2013 Long Term Incentive Compensation ("LTIC") Plan.
-Based on 2013 performance, we performed at above target levels for three of the four quantitative metrics for the annual deferred stock component of our LTIC plan as set forth under "Annual Deferred Stock Grant" below.
-We did not meet the performance threshold for the fourth quantitative metric, Total Shareholder Return Relative to Peers for 2013.
-Based on the out performance for the majority of the metrics, the Compensation Committee awarded the targeted amount associated with the board of directors discretion component for the year ended December 31, 2013, resulting in a total award at 96% of target for our NEOs other than the CEO, and 98% of target for our CEO.
+During the year ended December 31, 2015, our Compensation Committee also made deferred stock awards pursuant to our 2014 Long Term Incentive Compensation ("LTIC") Plan.
+Based on 2014 performance, we performed at or above target levels for each of the three quantitative metrics for the annual deferred stock component of our LTIC plan as set forth under "Annual Deferred Stock Grant" below.
+In recognition of an excellent year of operations, the Compensation Committee and board of directors unanimously approved achievement of the board discretion component of the 2014 Long Term Incentive Compensation ("LTIC") Plan at above target levels.